 It’s uncomfortable and unprofessional to not address someone how they should be addressed.

 Unfortunately, many transgender and gender non-conforming (TGNC) individuals are not addressed correctly in the workplace.
 They’ve overcome incredible discrimination to simply get hired only to experience further harassment.
 Even in supportive environments, they can still expect uncomfortable conversations, one of them being around pronouns.

 Getting it wrong can disrupt projects, teamwork, and achieving overall goals, not to mention sending the wrong message to employees if they feel unsupported.
 It takes a toll to constantly have to explain and correct others, and it changes how people interact.
-We think this small feature can lead to better communication for everyone—whether you’re transgender or simply someone with a name that could be mistaken for a different gender between different languages, cultures, or generations.
+We think this small feature can lead to better communication for everyone.

 In launching this, we want to stay current on an issue that’s important to Asana, our employees, and customers.
 While many companies have already introduced pronoun fields, it’s not as common as it should be across platforms, so we hope this provides an easy precedent to follow.